Skip to the main content

 • Certification Not Regulated

 There is currently no legislation regulating this type of work in Alberta.
-However, the Certified Health Information Management (CHIM) credential and Health Information Management (HIM) title are registered trademarks of the Canadian Health Information Management Association (CHIMA).
+However, the Canadian Health Information Management Association (CHIMA) offers the Certified Health Information Management (CHIM) credential and Health Information-Certified Associate (HICA) title, among other designations.

-For more information about obtaining the CHIM designation and using the protected credential and title, visit the CHIMA website.
+For more information about obtaining CHIMA designations, visit the certification page of the CHIMA website.

 Employment & Advancement